Course of Studies

 Dogmatic Theology I

-Apologetics /Defense of the Faith against Atheists, Agnostics, Pantheists, Polytheists, etc. Shows that the Catholic Religion may be investigated by the unaided mind of man, is reasonable, right and true, that the arguments used against the claims of the Catholic Religion are unwarranted, unreasonable and fallacious.
-Study of the religions of the world
+This course studies the Catholic Religion and shows that it may be investigated by the unaided mind of man, is reasonable, right and true, that the arguments used against the claims of the Catholic Religion are unwarranted, unreasonable and fallacious.

 Textbook: The Defense of the Catholic Church.
 Doyle